Key messages from the Active Lives Children and Young People Survey for Somerset - Academic year 2021-22

 3. Some primary-aged children have struggled to get back to pre-pandemic levels

 3. Mental health and physical literacy are key to improving activity levels

 In line with national trends, Somerset continues to see fewer children reporting each of the positive attitudes.

 Noticeable decreases are seen in understanding and, particularly, in knowledge (years 7-11) with a decrease of 19% from 2020-21.

 So what does this all mean for us in Somerset?

 We would like to explore these results further, and think about how we can embed them in to decision making around our work on physical activity.
 If you would like to learn more about the Active Lives Children and Young People Survey, and what it means for physical activity in Somerset, please contact Annabel Litchfield, Impact and Learning Manager on Alitchfield@sasp.co.uk

 About the Active Lives Children and Young People Survey

 The Active Lives Children and Young People Survey presents data for children and young people in school Years 1-11 (ages 5-16) in England.
 The first survey was completed in the academic year 2017-2018.
 Further results are published each academic year.
 More information can be found on Sport England's website, here.
-The data here covers the academic year 2020-21.
-This contains a full year of coronavirus (Covid-19) restrictions, including comparisons back to summer term 2020, when school sites were closed to most pupils for much of the period.
+The data here covers the academic year 2021-22.
+This contains some restrictions related to the omicron variant of COVID-19.

 Annabel Litchfield (she/her)